Find Your Perfect School

 - Health.
 When gainfully employed with a positive cash flow, you reduce the stress caused by financial insecurity—which a college degree can offer.

 - Civic Involvement.
 Graduates who have the financial resources give back to their community.
-When you earn well, your network expands, and you are likely to help charities and become involved in volunteer works.
+When you earn well, your network expands, and you are likely to help charities and become involved in volunteer work.

 - Personal Development.
 College degree holders often lead structured lives.
 They have a stronger and more profound sense of responsibility that will serve as strength-builders in other life aspects.